f-o-o-g-s/eightbox/README.md

 ### Prerequisites
 1. Install and configure [Klusterbox](https://github.com/TomOfHelatrobus/klusterbox)
 2. Use Klusterbox's auto data entry to populate the mandates.sqlite database
+   - Alternatively, you can use the test database included in this repository
 3. Ensure Klusterbox is working correctly with your data

 ### Installation